 Definition of Revenue Expenditure

-Revenue expenditure refers to expenses incurred in the day to day running of the business.
-These are recurring in nature and are allocated to the profit and loss account of the same year.
 Unlike capital expenditures, these are not carried forward to future years.
 The benefit of the revenue expenditures is received in the same accounting year itself.
-The expenses vary from the costs in producing a commodity to the cost of selling or any of the expenses incurred in paying the rent or regular expenses of the entity.
+The expenses vary from the costs of producing a commodity to the cost of selling or any expenses incurred in paying the rent or regular expenses of the entity.
 It also includes costs incurred to maintain the capital expenditures i.e. maintenance cost of machinery every year.

 Examples of Revenue Expenditure

-Examples of Revenue Expenditure is as follows:
+Examples of Revenue Expenditure are as follows:

 Example #1 – Depreciation on a Machinery